taiwoak/taiwoak/README.md

 Welcome to my Portfolio!

 I am Taiwo Akerele.
-I am a Full-stack web developer but specializes in the Frontend.
+I am a Front-end web developer.

 I have proficient skills in the following languages:
 <ul>